 However, extras like free web hosting, free SSL security, and a free custom domain name can significantly increase the value of a website builder as it will practically offer the whole package.

 7. Customer Support

 When reviewing a product/service, we look at all the different ways the respective company’s customer care agents can be reached.
 The more forms of customer support, the better.
-Aside from live chat and email assistance, we value phone support as well.
-Some folks want to hear the voice of the person helping them solve their issues rather than reading their words.
+Aside from live chat and email assistance, we also value phone support.
+Some people want to hear the voice of the person helping them solve their issues rather than reading their words.

 Customer support can be passive, too.
-We are, of course, talking about a company’s knowledge base in the form of articles, how-to video tutorials, ebooks, and FAQs.
+We are, of course, talking about a company’s knowledge base through articles, how-to video tutorials, ebooks, and FAQs.
 These resources can help you understand the basics and reduce your need for expert assistance.